fdovila/GAIA_technical_whitepaper/readme.md

 ### Ethical Implications

-In this section, we discuss the ethical implications of implementing the RGC-GAIA system in group chats and address potential challenges and future directions for research and development.
+In this section, Idiscuss the ethical implications of implementing the RGC-GAIA system in group chats and address potential challenges and future directions for research and development.